 Include bonuses as a salaried employee or include business expenses as a self-employed professional.

 Direct profit allocation to the PPS Profit-Share Account.

 This breakthrough benefit for PPS members was born of research and insight into the complications our members might face during their pregnancy.
 The standout factor is that if a member is unable to attend to her usual duties due to sickness or a complication attributable to pregnancy, childbirth or miscarriage, PPS will pay this sickness benefit.
 This ensures that a member is not disadvantaged at a time when she is most vulnerable.

 NOTE: The sickness must meet the normal claims criteria i.e., it must be medically justified, the member’s benefit waiting periods (for both the sickness and the admission rider benefits) apply and must be confirmed by a gynaecologist/obstetrician.

 When you suffer from an illness or medical condition, we cover you for up to two years while you:

 - adjust your usual professional duties

 - change your work methods

-After a sickness claim has been paid for an accumulated 728 days, and you are still totally or partially unable to attend to your usual professional duties, the Permanent Incapacity will kick in.
+After a sickness claim has been paid for an accumulated 728 days and you are still totally or partially unable to attend to your usual professional duties, the Permanent Incapacity benefit will kick in.